ansonnn07/object-detection/README.md

-# Coin Detection
+# Coin Detection using TensorFlow Object Detection (TFOD) API

 ## Summary
 A project to train an object detection model to detect Malaysia coins and the value of the coins.

 The Malaysia coins that can be detected are only from the three images below.
 This is based on the Malaysia's standard according to the government Website for [First Series](https://www.bnm.gov.my/-/the-first-series-past-coin) and [Second Series](https://www.bnm.gov.my/-/the-second-series-past-coin) and [Third Series](https://www.bnm.gov.my/-/third-series-of-malaysian-coins).

-But the back of the coins for the **First Series** are too similar, therefore they are excluded from the annotations to avoid erroneous predictions.
+NOTE: In the Jupyter notebook, only about the `50`, `20`, `10`, and `5 cents` classes will be used because both `1 cent` and `1 ringgit` coins are not usable in Malaysia anymore.
+Also, only about 10 images for each class are used as prototyping to demonstrate how to train an object detection model.

 **First Series** <br>
 [![first-series-coins](images/syiling_1.png)](https://www.bnm.gov.my/-/the-first-series-past-coin)